 The MX-5 was well designed so before you consider any modifications make real sure that you understand what you are contemplating.
 A previos Sporting Secretary, Dennis Hawkins, prepared some General Safety Tips following his years of motor sport experience.

 Roll-bars will be required for all open cars.
 These need not be CAMS compliant but will be left to the discretion of race scrutineers to determine whether the roll-bar adequately provides the required protection for the driver.
 This will be included in the Supplementary Regulations.
-(Note: Members who wish to compete in motorsport without having to fit a roll bar should try entering the Hill Climbs or Motorkhanas.
-Roll bars are not required at all in Motorkhanas and are only needed in Hill Climbs for state or national championships.
+(Note: Members who wish to compete in motor-sport without having to fit a roll bar should try entering the Hill Climbs.
+(Note: Roll bars are required for State or national championship Hillclimb events).
 It can be a good way for people to have some fun in a safe environment without the need to modify their pride and joy.

 Fire Extinguishers now have a 3yr currency period from the date on the bottle;